fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegration/Readme.md

 Sometimes the different displays interact and I have scheduled a task to redraw the display every 5 seconds.

+It is important to keep close control of the updating of the display which is now done only in one routine.
+This has reduced the previous corruption of the display.

 I have now sorted out the keypad output so that a sequence of keys is shown until # is pressed which clears the line and resets for a new line.

 I have extend this to store the characters entered so that the string can be sent using the CBUS Long Message code.